AWS News Blog

 With AWS App Runner, you can quickly deploy web applications and APIs at any scale.
 You can start with your source code or a container image, and App Runner will fully manage all infrastructure including servers, networking, and load balancing for your application.
 If you want, App Runner can also configure a deployment pipeline for you.

 Starting today, App Runner enables your services to communicate with databases and other applications hosted in an Amazon Virtual Private Cloud (Amazon VPC).
-For example, you can now connect App Runner services to databases in Amazon Relational Database Service (RDS), Redis or Memcached caches in Amazon ElastiCache, or your own applications running in Amazon Elastic Container Service (Amazon ECS), Amazon Elastic Kubernetes Service (Amazon EKS), Amazon Elastic Compute Cloud (Amazon EC2), or on-premises and connected via AWS Direct Connect.
+For example, you can now connect App Runner services to databases in Amazon Relational Database Service (Amazon RDS), Redis or Memcached caches in Amazon ElastiCache, or your own applications running in Amazon Elastic Container Service (Amazon ECS), Amazon Elastic Kubernetes Service (Amazon EKS), Amazon Elastic Compute Cloud (Amazon EC2), or on-premises and connected via AWS Direct Connect.

 Previously, in order for your App Runner application to connect to these resources, they needed to be publicly accessible over the internet.
 With this feature, App Runner applications can connect to private endpoints in your VPC, and you can enable a more secure and compliant environment by removing public access to these resources.